What Are Tariffs and How They’re Affecting the Manufacturing Market

 Tariffs can create jobs but also eliminate them.
 An estimated 2.6 million jobs (of which over 200,000 were manufacturing jobs) were created from the tariffs that were put on over 1,000 Chinese goods in 2018.

-On the other hand, the goal of higher tariff rates can end up destroying jobs.
+On the other hand, the goal of higher tariff rates can actually end up destroying jobs.
 A company can either decide to buy imported goods and pay the tax or shop domestically.

 American producers have the freedom to raise their prices because foreign companies are less of a competition.
 Fewer people will be willing to deal with the import tax.